- By Richard Berry

 Full SIPPs

 Full SIPPs offer the widest range of investment choices, including unlisted stocks and commercial property.
-Depending on the provider, you may also have access to an investment adviser with a full SIPP.
+Some full SIPP providers also give you access to an investment adviser.

 The advice – and the broader investment options – mean that full SIPP fees are generally higher than lite SIPPs.
 When thinking about what to include in your SIPP, remember that you will need to maintain and manage your portfolio, so your financial circumstances and expectations are important.